secworks/sha256/README.md

 interfaces (512 bit block input, 256 bit digest).
 In order to make it usable you probably want to wrap the core with a bus interface.

-Unless you want to provide your own interface you therefore also need to select one top level wrapper.
-There are two wrappers provided:
-- sha256.v - A wrapper with a 32-bit memory like interface.
-- wb_sha256.v - A wrapper that implements a [Wishbone](http://opencores.org/opencores,wishbone) interface.

-***Do not include both wrappers in the same project.***

-The core (sha256_core) will sample all data inputs when given the init or next signal. the wrappers provided contains additional data registers.
+The provided top level wrapper, sha256.v provides a simple 32-bit memory like interface.
+The core (sha256_core) will sample all data inputs when given the init or next signal. the wrapper contains additional data registers.
 This allows you to load a new block while the core is processing the previous block.